 - Regrow the bottoms of your celery!
 Buy the full stalk each week that gives you the bottom and gives you the option to re-grow in your kitchen (or start in your kitchen and plant outside later).
 Either way, celery is a common veggie and a good one to make sure to always have on your list so that you can get more from one!

 - One of our favorites is regrowing Garlic!
-Garlic is another one of those super important super foods for your body and is a perfect source of nutrition in tough times!
+Garlic is another one of those super important super foods for your body and is a perfect source of nutrition in tough times and in pandemics (plus it also helps with social distancing – if you catch our whiff…)!
 These are re-grown similarly to the onions!
 Do it yourself site shares how to do this!

 Consider having seeds or an on-going windowsill herb garden.
 Herbs are super foods too, they will not fill you up, but fresh herbs can be so vital and important in any emergency and then you have some immediate options!
 Herb gardens are easy to grow, easy to maintain and do not take long!
 They are a great addition to your prepared staple foods for an extra boost of needed nutrition.
 Growing an herb garden is quite common, so we probably do not need to go into much more detail at this point, but you can head to the Bonnie Plants site here where they will give you instructions!